Sliced Wasserstein distance between probability measures on Hilbert spaces: Abstract

 \section{Abstract}

-The sliced Wasserstein distance as well as its variants have been widely considered in comparing probability measures defined on $\mathbb R^d$.
-Here we derive the notion of sliced Wasserstein distance for measures on an infinite dimensional separable Hilbert spaces, depict the relation between sliced Wasserstein distance and narrow convergence of measures and quantize the approximation via empirical measures.
+The sliced Wasserstein distance has been widely studied as a tool for comparing probability measures on $\mathbb{R}^d$.
+In this work, we rigorously extend the notion of sliced Wasserstein distance to measures on infinite-dimensional separable Hilbert spaces.
+We further characterize the induced topology in terms of narrow convergence of measures and provide quantitative results on approximation through empirical measures.